What's happened

 How we got here

-The Vessel, a 150-foot climbable sculpture in Manhattan, opened in 2019 but was closed in 2021 after multiple suicides.
-Following public outcry and safety concerns, Related Companies announced a redesign to include safety barriers, leading to its reopening in October 2024.
+The Vessel, a 150-foot climbable sculpture in Manhattan, was closed in 2021 after several suicides.
+Following public outcry and safety concerns, Related Companies implemented new safety measures, including mesh barriers, before reopening the attraction.

 Common question